jennysaggesse/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script displays the result of BREATH to the power of LOVE This script converts a number from base 2 to base 10 This script prints all possible combinations of two letters except 'oo' Thi scrpt prints a number with two decimal places followed by a new line
+This script displays the result of BREATH to the power of LOVE This script converts a number from base 2 to base 10 This script prints all possible combinations of two letters except 'oo' Thi scrpt prints a number with two decimal places followed by a new line This script converts a number from base 10 to 16